 The first applications were impressive: in a demonstration some time ago a water sample taken from the port of Sydney was made bacteriologically pure and excellent to drink after just one filtering.
 In one 2018 study Researchers from Australia's Commonwealth Scientific and Industrial Research Organization (CSIRO) used a filter called "Graphair" to make seawater drinkable after just one pass.

 "No matter how dirty the water is - this technology makes it drinkable instantly," Dong Han, CSIRO

 Goodbye Silicon Valley: the future will be cradled by graphene.
 Silicon components are rapidly reaching the limit of their possible miniaturization, and the evolution of our electronic systems will eventually stagnate: the answer will come from the ultra-thin nature of graphene, which will make electronics faster and more powerful than ever, flexible screens and rollable, Quantum computers are a mass product.

 Remember the movie "Predator"?
-The protagonist was a bloodthirsty (and vaguely Rastafarian) alien who had the ability to see the world in infrared and map the heat of objects and people.
-Now, thanks to graphene, it is possible to acquire this modality: researchers at the University of Michigan have developed graphene contact lenses, which allow the user to “see” the entire infrared spectrum, plus visible and ultraviolet light.
+The protagonist was a bloodthirsty (and vaguely dreadlocked) alien who had the ability to see the world in infrared and map the heat of objects and people.
+Now, thanks to graphene, it is possible to acquire this modality: researchers at the University of Michigan have developed graphene contact lenses, which allow the wearer to "see" the entire infrared spectrum, plus visible and ultraviolet light.

 Take and enjoy them all!
-Graphene has the ability to improve sexual life as well.
+Graphene has the ability to improve sex life as well.
 THE Condoms made with graphene, under study for over 5 years (research is a bit slow despite substantial funds, including those of the Bill and Melinda Gates Foundation) can be incredibly subtle and give a feeling of absolute absence, and at the same time super safe (they simply cannot break).

 A world without rust